BaptisteMONDION/Local-VPN-by-VirtualBox-Private-Network/README.md

 ## Introduction

 This project demonstrates how to create a local **Virtual Private Network (VPN)** using virtual machines to simulate a secure network environment.
-We use **VirtualBox** as the hypervisor and **OpenVPN** to set up the VPN server and clients.
+I use **VirtualBox** as the hypervisor and **OpenVPN** to set up the VPN server and clients.

 ## Objectives